rockroman/CI_PP4-Knowledge-Flow/README.md

 #### LearningCategory model

-- LearningCategory model is used as an designed to provide a predefined list of categories that users can select from in their profile to indicate their areas of interest for learning, and also to serve as a set of categories that bloggers can assign to their posts to help other users discover relevant content. by using one model to represent both user interests and blog categories, the app can ensure consistency and avoid duplication in the category list. it has foreign key associated with a User. model fields are as follows:  maker,name,category_image,start_quote,description,importance_of_category.
+- LearningCategory model is used as an designed to provide a predefined list of categories that users can select from in their profile to indicate their areas of interest for learning, and also to serve as a set of categories that bloggers can assign to their posts to help other users discover relevant content. by using one model to represent both user interests and blog categories, the app can ensure consistency and avoid duplication in the category list. it has foreign key associated with a User. model fields are as follows:

 | Name          | Database Key  | Field Type    | Validation |
 | ------------- | ------------- | ------------- | ---------- |